• Double-bridge static cone penetrometer

 A. Zeroing B. Recording C. Continuing D. Ending

-11 First, check the instrument reading: Ensure the probe wiring is correct.
-Perform a pressure test on the probe—if the digits flicker erratically or remain stationary, there’s an issue.
-(The wiring method was explained earlier.)
-Next, press “A” to set the zero point (you can repeat this step as needed) until the instrument reading displays 0.
-On the left side of the screen, you’ll see the differential value displayed (which corresponds to the number of calibration levels you’ve set).
-N:x indicates the number of calibration cycles performed (for more accurate results, you can carry out up to three calibration runs).
-Here’s the calibration interface on the microcomputer screen:
+11. First, check the instrument reading: Verify that the probe wiring is correct.
+Perform a pressure test on the probe.
+If the digital display fluctuates erratically or remains unchanged, this indicates an error in the wiring (the wiring method has been described above).
+Press “A” to set the zero point (you can repeat the zero-setting process if necessary).
+Once the instrument reading shows a value of 0, the left side of the screen will display the step number (the number of steps set will be shown accordingly).
+N:x times indicates the number of calibration cycles (if more than three cycles are needed, you can perform up to three calibrations).
+Microcomputer screen calibration interface:

 A. Zeroing B. Recording C. Continuing D. Ending